Dareck7/htb/htb.md

 A penetration testing process is defined by successive steps and events performed by the penetration tester to find a path to the predefined objective.

+The field of information technology changes rapidly.
+New attacks are discovered frequently, and we need to stay on top of the latest and greatest `TTPs  (Tactics, Techniques, and Procedures)` to be as effective as possible and provide our clients with the necessary information to help secure their environments from an ever-evolving threat landscape.

+**Infosec** → Protecting the "confidentiality, integrity, and availability of data," or the `CIA triad`.

 <br>
 <br>